A timeline of events for Paris Illinois and Edgar County:

 1961 The old six-stall roundhouse, built in 1911, at Midland Freight Yards is torn down in June.
 In September, Windbreaker-Danville opened a plant on West Court St. in the old Bibo garage building vacated by Zenith.

-1964 Paris High School principal John P. Allen and two cheerleaders, Marni Lutz and Paulette Brooks, were killed in a head-on collision returning from the final basketball game of the season.
+1964 On March 12, Paris High School principal John P. Allen and two cheerleaders, Marnie Lutz and Paulette Brooks, were killed in a head-on collision returning from the final basketball game of the season.
+Three more cheerleaders were seriously injured.
 A memorial erected by the Class of 1964 stands at the northwest corner of Eveland Gym.

 1965-1969 Paris native Barbara Stuart (Barbara McNeese) had a recurring role as "Bunny" in the television series Gomer Pyle, USMC.